zrl-aiida-toolbox/zrl-aiida-toolbox/README.md

   calculation
 - vacancy `str`: the symbol of the element to be used as vacancy.
 By default, the workchain uses `Lr`.
 This does not need to be changed unless there is a conflict.
+- pick_conf_every `int`: the number of steps between two structures being selected.
-- max_rounds `int`: the maximum number of Monte-Carlo steps requested.
+- n_rounds `int`: the maximum number of rounds to execute, each round corresponding to the pick of one structure.
-- max_configurations `int`: the maximum number of realizations to return.
-The workchain will always return at most the `max_configurations`-last generated structures.
+- n_conf_target `int`: the number of realizations requested.
+The workchain will always return at most the requested number of generated structures.
+- temperature `float`: effective temperature for the Monte-Carlo selection.

 ### <a name="zrl-utils-shake"></a>ShakeWorkChain (*zrl.utils.shake*)